-For law, we may interview mature students with old or non-standard qualifications.
+For law, we only interview mature students.
 The interview will be conducted by at least two people, at least one of whom has been trained in fair and effective recruitment techniques, and undertaken in accordance with the University’s policy on equal opportunities.
 The criteria for assessing interview performance may include, for example: demonstrated interest in, suitability for, and commitment to the subject; evidence of clear thinking and understanding, problem solving and analytical skills; standard of spoken English; appropriateness of the Bristol course in relation to the applicant’s declared interests and aspirations; non-academic achievement and/or experience, or extra-curricular interests, that indicate the likely contribution an applicant will make to the life of the University; positions of responsibility held; other relevant skills.

 Do you have a pre-arrival reading list?

 We send out start of term information to new students in September/early Autumn once all places on the undergraduate law programmes are confirmed.
 We would advise students not to purchase any law books before you start the course, as we review the reading lists every year and there may be additional recommended texts or new editions on the list.
 If students would like to prepare themselves for studying law before starting the course, then they may find it helpful to read ‘The Successful Law Student: An Insider’s Guide to Studying Law’, written by Imogen Moore, one of the academic staff in the Law School.